 Don’t tolerate abuse

 If your father, with or without narcissistic personality disorder, is abusive or toxic, you have every right to protect yourself and get out of the situation.
-Set healthy relationship boundaries, take care and use caution around anyone who exhibits a violent or narcissistic tendency, even if it’s your dad.
+Set healthy relationship boundaries, take care and use caution around anyone who exhibits a violent or narcissistic tendency, even if it’s your dad or other family members.
 We all have a right for peace and safety in our life, and you deserve healing from narcissistic abuse.

 Impacts on a Child with A Father with NPD

 Fathers with narcissistic personality disorder can have a significant impact on their children.
-The effects can vary with daughters versus sons, though.
+The effects of their narcissistic parenting can vary with daughters versus sons, though, and can result in significant childhood trauma.

 Impacts on a daughter